What does Hunter mean?

 Hunter is a somewhat prominent first name for males (#735 out of 1220, Top 60%) and an even more prominent surname for both adults and children (#153 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Hunt is the only other prominent related form of Hunter (#40 in recent rankings).
-These relations of Hunter were popular as birth names in the year 2000 (adoption of 0.64%) and are somewhat less conventional today (adoption 0.46%, ▼28%).
+Which version is better?with its variant form and related boy names.
+Hunt is the only other prominent related form of Hunter (#41 in recent rankings).
+These relations of Hunter were popular as birth names in the year 2000 (adoption of 0.64%) and are somewhat less conventional today (adoption 0.44%, ▼32%).
 Hunter is the most trendy name for newborns in this list.